ModDota/moddota.github.io/_articles/scripting/using-dota-filters.md

 ## Example 1: Disabling glyph

-Time to put into practice what we just used.
+Time to put into practice what we just learned.
 We know the glyph is an order given by a player, so we should use the order filter to disable it.
 All we have to do is find any glyph orders and return false.
 Of course you can add any restriction you want based on the contents of the event parameter.
 Just `DeepPrintTable( event )` to see what data is available to you.

 To check which order types there are, look at the [API](https://moddota.com/api/#!/vscripts/dotaunitorder_t).